Aetna marketplace plans

-In 2016, we’re offering plans on the health insurance marketplace in the following states: Arizona, Delaware, Florida, Georgia, Iowa, Illinois, Kentucky, Missouri, North Carolina, Ohio, Pennsylvania, South Carolina, Texas and Virginia.
+In 2017, we’re offering plans on the health insurance marketplace, or exchange, in the following states: Delaware, Iowa, Nebraska and Virginia.

 Different plans, different needs

-All plans available in the marketplace are separated into levels.
+All plans available in the Health Insurance Marketplace are separated into metal levels.
 The levels are bronze, silver, gold and platinum.

 There are limits to how much you will pay out of pocket.
 With any plan, once you have reached this limit, the insurance company pays 100% of your costs for covered care.